miguelpaz/jlab/cartodb_basics_tutorial.md

 # Making a map in Carto without geolocation data

-Making maps is one of the coolest things in data journalism.
-It is really a good way to visualize data about places, geographic patterns, show change over time and obviosuly when a story is completely based on geography.
+Maps are a good way to visualize data about places, geographic patterns, show change over time and obviosuly when a story is completely based on geography.

-You can use Maps to show comparisons, proportions, relationships, hierarchy, parts to a whole, distribution of elements, patterns and [more](http://www.ericson.net/content/2011/06/mapping-the-news/).
-Always beware, as Matthew Ericson writes in ["When Maps Shouldn't be Maps"](http://www.ericson.net/content/2011/10/when-maps-shouldnt-be-maps/): that just because something can be map it does not mean it should be mapped.
+You can use Maps to show comparisons, proportions, relationships, hierarchy, parts to a whole, distribution of elements, patterns and
+<a href="http://www.ericson.net/content/2011/06/mapping-the-news/" target="_blank">more</a>.
+Always beware, as Matthew Ericson writes in <a href="http://www.ericson.net/content/2011/10/when-maps-shouldnt-be-maps/" target="_blank">"When Maps Shouldn't be Maps"</a>: **just because something can be mapped, it does not mean it should be mapped**.
 Avoid creating maps “when the interesting patterns aren’t geographic patterns” and “when the geographic data is more effective for analysis”.
+And always <a href="https://source.opennews.org/en-US/learning/distrust-your-data/" target="_blank">distrust your data</a> (specially when it has <a href="http://fusion.net/story/287592/internet-mapping-glitch-kansas-farm/" target="_blank">IP addresses</a> in <a href="http://fusion.net/story/290772/ip-mapping-maxmind-new-us-default-location/" target="_blank">it</a>.

-With that said, in this short tutorial, we will create a Map with data from a .CSV file with [Carto](https://www.carto.com).
+With that said, in this short tutorial, we will create a Map with data from a .CSV file with <a href="https://www.carto.com" target="_blank">Carto</a>.

 Carto (kwon before July 2016 as CartoDB) is one of the best tools out there to create web maps.
 You can make interactive maps, download static image files and customize colors and points.
 And it is free if you are OK with using the basic features plan (which includes enough resources by most standards).